We use cookies to improve your browsing experience and provide meaningful content. Read our cookie policy. Accept

 Uniform library coverage across input levels

 Figure 3.
 Reproducibility and uniform coverage across input levels.
-Correlation plots are shown for replicate library preparations generated by ThruPLEX DNA-Seq HV PLUS with 5 and 200 ng of NA12878 DNA and downsampled to 5 million total reads.
+Correlation plots are shown for replicate library preparations generated with ThruPLEX DNA-Seq FLEX EF from 5 and 200 ng of NA12878 DNA and downsampled to 5 million total reads.
 Coverage of each 100-kb region of hg19 was compared across inputs.
 Comparison of two independent 5-ng library preps (right), and two different starting inputs of 5 and 200 ng (left), demonstrate the high reproducibility of the system.

 Competitive library coverage uniformity